 Ham and potatoes sarladaise is just a fancy French way of saying “Hey, got leftover ham?
 This is a fantastically comforting thing to make with it!”
 The addition of parsley and garlic make it rustic and quick to prep.

 What can I do with my leftover ham?

 Easter bunny left you hamming it up with leftovers?
 Put down that sandwich.
 Instead reach for your potato peeler.
 And not to worry if you slathered your hunk of porcine goodness in a deliciously sticky glaze of some sort, whether based on maple or mustard or even Dr Pepper.
-Just trim the outermost portion before proceeding, as that undertone of sweet or heat, while lovely at the holiday table, may tend to tussle with the rustic vibe of this earthy-in-a-good-way casserole.
+Just trim the outermost portion before proceeding, as that undertone of sweet or heat, while lovely at the holiday table, may tend to tussle with the savory rustic vibe of this French casserole.

-Ham and Potatoes Sarladaise Recipe
+Ham and Potatoes Sarladaise

 - Quick Glance

 - 1 H, 30 M

 Preheat the oven to 400°F (200°C).
 Position the rack in the dead center of the oven.

 Peel the potatoes and then use a very sharp, thin knife or a mandoline or handheld slicer to cut them into 1/4-inch-thick (6-mm) slices.
 Pat the potato slices completely dry.